Background pattern

 Materials required but not supplied -

-It is recommended that the reconstitution of the liposomal suspension be carried out in a laminar flow cabinet using sterile gloves and aseptic techniques.
+It is recommended that the reconstitution of the liposomal suspension be performed in a laminar flow cabinet using sterile gloves and aseptic techniques.

 The lyophilised powder should be allowed to reach a temperature of approximately 20°C - 25°C before reconstitution, filtration using the provided filter and dilution.
 This takes about 30 minutes.

-1. Remove the crimp from the vial and clean the stopper using an alcohol-soaked cotton swab.
+1. Remove the seal from the vial and clean the stopper using a cotton swab moistened with alcohol.

-1. Remove the filter from the blister, and remove the cap from the filter with needle.
+1. Remove the filter from the blister and remove the needle cap from the filter.

-Subsequently, insert the needle into the vial, piercing the stopper firmly until it is securely attached.
-At this point, the cap of the Luer lock of the filter should not be removed.
+Then insert the needle into the vial, firmly piercing the stopper until it is securely in place.
+At this time, do not remove the luer connector cap from the filter.

-1. Remove the packaging from the 100 ml bag of solution for injection of sodium chloride 9 mg/ml (0.9%), the needle and syringe (not supplied in the pack).
+1. Unpack the bag with 100 ml of sodium chloride 9 mg/ml (0.9%) injection solution, the needle and the syringe (not supplied in the box).

-3. Using the needle and syringe, remove 50 ml of solution for injection of sodium chloride 9 mg/ml (0.9%) from the bag.
+3. Using the needle and syringe, withdraw 50 ml of sodium chloride 9 mg/ml (0.9%) injection solution from the bag.

-4. After removing the needle from the syringe, it should be attached to the filter by opening the cap of the Luer lock of the filter (figure 1).
+4. After removing the needle from the syringe, it should be attached to the filter by opening the luer connector cap of the filter (Figure 1).

-1. Allow the vial to stand for 1 minute to ensure a deep hydration of the dry substance.
+1. Allow the vial to stand for 1 minute to ensure thorough hydration of the dry substance.

-2. Subsequently, shake the vial vigorously for 1 minute while keeping the filter and syringe attached.This will form liposomes spontaneously (figure 2).
+2. Then, shake the vial vigorously for 1 minute while keeping the filter and syringe attached.During this time, the liposomes form spontaneously (Figure 2).

-1. You can remove the required dose from the vial by inverting it and slowly withdrawing the plunger of the syringe (figure 3).
-After reconstitution, each ml of suspension contains 0.08 mg of mifamurtida.
-The volume of suspension to be removed according to the calculated dose is calculated as follows:
+1. The required dose can be withdrawn from the vial by inverting it and slowly withdrawing the syringe plunger (Figure 3).
+After reconstitution, each ml of suspension contains 0.08 mg of mifamurtide.
+The volume of suspension to be withdrawn is calculated as follows:

-For greater ease, the following table of concordance is provided:
+For ease of use, the following conversion table is provided:

 Dose